Walking in Westchester and More

 73 Sheather Rd, Mt.
 Kisco, NY

-Small, 14.5 acre nature preserve on the Eastern edge of New Castle featuring beautiful rock formations and large tulip and sugar maple trees.
+Small, 14.5 acre Saw Mill River Audubon sanctuary on the Eastern edge of New Castle featuring beautiful rock formations and large tulip and sugar maple trees.
 Small trail system.
-Dogs allowed.
+Dogs allowed on leash.

 Harbor Island Park